mikael-ros/EDAN40-EDAF95.exercises/readme.md

 Counts {cases = 4, tried = 4, errors = 0, failures = 0}
 ```

+> [!NOTE]
+> Don't forget to reload the test module in ghci when changing methods in the source file

 ---
 > [!CAUTION]
 > For possible copyright infringement reasons, I will not provide the actual exercise headings, atleast not in entirety.
 You should own a legal copy of the book to use this repository.